frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 }
 ```

-Each one of the operations corresponds to variations of `debug`, `error`, `info`, and `warn` which cover most use cases when performing logging in an application.
+Each operation corresponds to a variations of the typical operations `debug`, `error`, `info`, or `warn`, which cover most use cases when performing logging in an application.

-The _freestyle-logging_ module contains built-in interpreters for both Scala.jvm and Scala.js which you may use out of the box.
+The _freestyle-logging_ module contains built-in handlers, both for Scala.jvm and for Scala.js, which you can use out of the box.
-The JVM handler interpreter is based on the [Verizon's Journal Library](https://github.com/Verizon/journal) and the JS handler in [slogging](https://github.com/jokade/slogging).
+The [JVM handler](../../../../../../../freestyle-logging/jvm/src/main/scala/loggingJVM.scala) is based on the [Verizon's Journal Library](https://github.com/Verizon/journal).
+The [JS handler](../../../../../../../freestyle-logging/js/src/main/scala/loggingJS.scala) is based on the [slogging](https://github.com/jokade/slogging) library.

 ### Example